ShaunHaldane/Boxing-Fitness-App/README.md

 ### Conclusion

 I have built this product to help me get boxing fit again.
 Only time will tell if I stick to a good routine of using this product to measure my fitness.
-I am going to update this post at Christmas 2021 to show my results of using this product for 8 weeks.